Video Tutorial Covalent Bonding

 - A covalent bond is the sharing of one pair of electrons between two atoms.

-- Non-metals form covalent bonds with other non-metals.
+- Non-metal atoms form covalent bonds with other non-metal atoms.

 - As covalent bonds occur between atoms, they are atomic bonds.